LukasForst/DSS/handins/4/README.md

 > One of these solutions fails to satisfy the security policy.
 Which one, and why?

 The solution where you first encrypt and then sign the encrypted data.
 The signature does not prove that the sender was aware of the context of the plaintext, thus it violates non-repudiation.
+Like that the database D will not be able to determine which user sent the request originally, if a user signs an encrypted request which was originally from another user.

 > are there any general conclusions one could draw from this example?